-This term, which may appear abbreviated as "U.S. exporter" or simply as "exporter," means an entity that:
+This term, which may appear abbreviated as "U.S. exporter" or simply as "exporter," means an entity that is one of the following:

-- a.
-Is one of the following: - (1) United States citizen; - (2) Corporation, partnership or other association created under the laws of the United States or of any State within the United States; or - (3) Foreign corporation, partnership, or other association, more than 95 percent of which is owned by persons described in (1) and (2) above; AND - b.
-Exports or seeks to export, goods or services produced in the United States.
+a. a United States citizen;

+b. a corporation, partnership or other association created under the laws of the United States or of any State within the United States; or c. a foreign corporation, partnership, or other association, more than 95 percent of which is owned by persons described in a. or b. above; AND that exports or seeks to export, goods or services produced in the United States.